AntonyCorbett/JwlMediaWin/README.md

 application opens a window on the media display.
 The JW Library application code is not modified, rather UI Automation is used to transform the media window (i.e. it performs functions you _could_ do manually).

+"JW Library" is a registered trademark of Watch Tower Bible and Tract Society of Pennsylvania.